AxonIQ/reference-guide/extensions/kafka.md

 ```

 The second infrastructure component to introduce is the `KafkaPublisher`,
- which has a hard requirement on the `ProduceFactory`.
+ which has a hard requirement on the `ProducerFactory`.
 Additionally, this would be the place to define the Kafka topic upon which Axon event messages will be published.
 Note that the `KafkaPublisher` needs to be `shutDown` properly, to ensure all `Producer` instances are properly closed.